Welcome to the Office of Counseling Services!

 • Loss (illness, death of a loved one, personal loss)

-*Please fill out the Counseling Intake Form and bring it with you to your first appointment with the Therapist*
+*Below is the Counseling Intake Form please print and fill out and bring with you to your first appointment with the counselor if you wish*